Kwik Trip: Vertical integration

 Kwik Trip is vertically integrated across most of its product lines, with 80% of its sales being Kwik Trip brand products.
 The company's La Crosse headquarters has its production and distribution facilities that allow for products to be made and shipped to stores "overnight".
+The company also operates a secondary distribution center in DeForest, Wisconsin, which serves stores in the southeast Wisconsin area.
 Convenience Transportation LLC is a subsidiary that handles the logistics of distribution and maintains its fleet of trucks.

 Its various private label brands include: